peteroupc/html3dutil/doc/H3DU.Mesh.md

 #### Parameters

 * `x` (Type: Number)<br>
-    X-coordinate of the bitangent vector.
+    X coordinate of the bitangent vector.
 If "y" and "z" are null or omitted, this is instead a 3-element array giving the X, Y, and Z coordinates, or a single number giving the coordinate for all three dimensions.
 * `y` (Type: Number)<br>
-    Y-coordinate of the bitangent vector.
+    Y coordinate of the bitangent vector.
 If "x" is an array, this parameter may be omitted.
 * `z` (Type: Number)<br>
-    Z-coordinate of the bitangent vector.
+    Z coordinate of the bitangent vector.
 If "x" is an array, this parameter may be omitted.

 #### Return Value